ckorzen/pdf-text-extraction-benchmark/benchmark-generator/README.md

 ```

 The parameters `--input` and `--output` are mandatory.
 For parameters `--prefix` and `--role`, you can define multiple values by setting the parameters multiple times.
-For example, if you wish to extract the logical text blocks *title* and *abstract*, type
+For example, if you wish to extract *title* and *abstract*, type

 ```
 java -jar bin/benchmark-generator.jar --input [...] --output [...] --role title --role abstract